iabraham/bioe205/lectures/lec01/index.md

 ## Systems concepts

-A system can be thought of as a collection or set of interconnected components and process that work together to achieve some goal.
+A system can be thought of as a collection or set of interconnected components and processes that work together to achieve some goal.
 This goal might be as varied as providing energy to the body (the task of the digestive system) to assuring optimal body temperature for physiological process (thermoregulatory system).